dealii/candi/README.md

 ```bash
  $> cd candi
 ```
-Note: candi is initially configured to compile and install the current version of the deal.II library.
+Note: candi is preconfigured to compile and install the current version of the deal.II library.

 You run the installer by
 ```bash